legendary-warriors-warriors-kings

 The story of the crusader kingdoms is often told as a tale of religious fanaticism, but it is better understood as a case study in the destructive power of political fragmentation.
 The Latin East had every advantage—professional soldiers, strong castles, a defensible coastline—yet it crumbled because its leaders could not trust each other.
 Historians continue to debate whether a more unified crusader state could have survived, but the evidence suggests that the internal disease was terminal.
 As King Louis IX of France observed after his own disastrous crusade in the 1250s, "The Christians lost the Holy Land not because of the strength of the Saracens, but because of their own sins"—and among those sins, he might have counted the endless, ruinous political intrigue that sapped the life from Outremer.

-For further reading on the politics of the crusader states, see Outremer and Crusader states.
+For further reading on the politics of the crusader states, see Outremer, Crusader states, and Britannica's entry on the Crusades.